fatherofphysics/gpt-jailbreak/gptbreak.md

-# Jail Break code for GPT
+# Jail Break code for Chat GPT v3.5
 ## Disclaimer: it is for educational purposes only , I'll not responsible for any crime you commit